sustrik/libdill/documentation.md

 ## FAQ: How can I contribute?

 To contribute to libdill create a GitHub pull request.
-You have to state that your patch is submitted under MIT/X11 license, so that it can be incorporated into the mainline codebase without licesing issues.
+You have to state that your patch is submitted under MIT/X11 license, so that it can be incorporated into the mainline codebase without licensing issues.

 If you make a substantial contribution to a file, add your copyright to the file header.
 Irrespective of whether you do so, your name will be added to the AUTHORS file to indicate you own copyright to a part of the codebase.